 Learn more about how sharrows, or shared lane markings, can keep both motorists and bicyclists safe when sharing the road.

 The Vision Zero team is active in the community educating the public about our action plan, progress, and sharing traffic safety tips.
-Come visit us throughout the year at many events such as the Earth Day Festival at Washington Hospital, the Kids n Kites Festival, the Four Seasons Health Expo, and the Festival of Arts as well as the many presentations we provide to the community.
+Come visit us throughout the year at events such as the Earth Day Festival at Washington Hospital, the Kids n Kites Festival, the Four Seasons Health Expo, and the Festival of Arts as well as the presentations we provide to the community.